renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ```

 You can negate the regex by putting a `!` in front.
-If using negations, all repositories expect those who match the regex are added to the result:
+If using negations, all repositories except those who match the regex are added to the result:

 ```json
 {